rhel-labs/instruqt/selinux-policy/03-selinux-context/assignment.md

 We can change the context of an object the *chcon* command.

-To try this out, let’s purposefully set the context to an inappropriate value on our example SELinux AVC log file.
+To try this out, let’s purposefully set the context to an inappropriate value on our example SELinux AVC log file. **You can use the _Teminal window for the remainder of the exercise.**

 ```bash
 chcon -t httpd_sys_content_t ./testaudit